Rishabh672003/python-studies/README.md

-# python-studies
+# python-study
-this has my python code which i have written to learn python
+learning python so here are the code i have written for studying it